What is Loss Prevention? A Complete Guide

 • Proper training is non-negotiable: When choosing a security partner, prioritize providers whose guards have specific training in observation, de-escalation, and relevant laws to ensure they can act effectively without creating legal risks for your business.

-What is a Loss Prevention Guard?
+What Does a Loss Prevention Guard Do?

 If you’ve ever noticed a plain-clothed person keeping a watchful eye in a retail store, you’ve likely seen a loss prevention guard.
 These are specialized security professionals whose primary goal is to protect a business’s assets from theft, fraud, and other forms of loss.
 Unlike a uniformed guard standing at the door, their work is often more subtle, focusing specifically on preventing the financial losses known as “shrinkage.”